sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 ### Using Conditional Language

-**Explanation:** Phrases like “If I hurt you” can seem insincere and carefree about the impact of your actions.
+**Explanation:** Phrases like "If I hurt you" can seem insincere and carefree about the impact of your actions.

 **How to Avoid It:** Use direct statements such as "I know I hurt you" to acknowledge the specific impact of your actions.